manfad/TabsFlow/README.md

 - **[@vue-flow/core](https://github.com/bcakmakoglu/vue-flow)** - Interactive flow diagrams
 - **[@tauri-apps/api](https://tauri.app/v2/api/)** - Tauri desktop APIs

-### Development Guidelines

-- Use Vue 3 Composition API with `<script setup>` syntax
-- Follow TypeScript best practices for type safety
-- Implement proper component communication with props and emits
-- Use reactive state management with `ref()` and `computed()`

 ## 🤝 Support

 Welcome contributions from the community for any bugs or request!